phossa/phossa-route/README.md

   ```

   Parameter orders can be arbitary, but have to appear in pairs.
 Advantage of
-  this scheme is fast and clean heirachy for static file caching.
-If URL
+  this scheme is fast, web crawler friendly and easy for static file caching.
-  rewriting is used, the above can be written into the following,
+  If URL rewriting is used, the above can be written into the following,

   ```
   http://servername/path/controller/action/id/1/name/nick